Etherfiend/NeovimConfigFor42/README.md

 ## Plugin & Manager Installation

+⚠️This plugins and manager installation cost you at least 1.1GB space⚠️

-As mentioned, there are some essential plugins that we will use for the default configuration in this guide.
+There are some essential plugins that we will use for the default configuration in this guide.

 - if you don't have `config/nvim` directory, create one.